 Here are some best practices for optimizing your anchor text:

-- Be Succinct: You have to figure out what is the best way to be descriptive while implementing copywriting frameworks that earn clicks.
+• Be Succinct: You must figure out the best way to be descriptive while implementing copywriting frameworks that earn clicks.

-- Ensure Link Relevancy: This is usually a problem for amateur writers and SEOs who can’t seem to grasp the concept that the anchor text should be relevant to the page it’s linking to.
+• Ensure Link Relevancy: This is usually a problem for amateur writers and SEOs who can’t grasp that the anchor text should be relevant to the page it’s linking to.
 Just make sure it makes sense.
 It’s not rocket science.

 What Is an SEO Copywriting Checklist?